-Mandatory Overtime: What You Need to Know About the Laws in Each State
+Mandatory Overtime: The Overtime Laws in Each State

 Every state has certain laws regarding mandatory overtime.
-It’s important to understand what the overtime laws in your state are to help you avoid issues with payroll and remain consistently compliant in your management practices.
+It’s important to understand the overtime laws in your state to avoid issues with payroll and remain compliant in your management practices.
 But first, let’s understand the basics of overtime.

-Mandatory overtime, often referred to as forced overtime, is defined as any hours above the standard workweek of 40 hours (in the U.S.) that the employer makes compulsory.
+Mandatory overtime, often referred to as “forced overtime,” is defined as any hours above the U.S. standard 40-hour workweek that an employer makes compulsory.

 Federal Mandatory Overtime Laws